 Unit 2: Residential Schools

-Unit 3: Native Women’s Agency in the Fur Trade and under Colonialism
+Unit 3: Indigenous Women’s Agency in the Fur Trade and under Colonialism

-Unit 4: Colonialism and Native Peoples of the North, Central Canada, and the Atlantic Region, 1830-1900
+Unit 4: Colonialism and Indigenous Peoples in the North, Central Canada, and the Atlantic Region, 1830–1900

 Evaluation